anshika25bai10981/EventSphere-/README.md

 Git is used to maintain version control for the project.

 git init
 git add .
-git commit -m "Initial EventSphere project" git branch -M main git remote add origin https://github.com/anshika25bai10981/EventSphere-.git git push -u origin main
+git commit -m "Initial EventSphere project"
+git branch -M main
+git remote add origin https://github.com/anshika25bai10981/EventSphere-.git
+git push -u origin main

 Git allows changes to the project to be tracked and maintained through a GitHub repository.

 ## 17. Future Enhancements

 Possible future improvements include:
 Database integration
 Graphical user interface
-Email notifications
 QR-based attendance
 Advanced event search and filtering
-Password encryption
 Detailed attendance reports

 ## 18. Conclusion

 EventSphere is a Java-based College Event Management System that simplifies event creation, registration, cancellation, attendance, and reporting for students and organizers, while providing a simple and maintainable command-line application.
 The project demonstrates practical use of OOP concepts, data structures, file handling, validation, exception handling, logging, modular architecture, and Git version control.

 The system is designed to be easy to execute, understand, maintain, and extend.